Deepika-Ranveer's Reception: Shahrukh Khan, Katrina Kaif, Arjun Kapoor & Malaika Arora In Attendance

 Katrina Kaif

-The Thugs of Hindostan star Katrina Kaif was glittering as she attended Deepika Padukone and Ranveer Singh's wedding reception and one simply couldn't take their eyes off of her.
+The Thugs of Hindostan star Katrina Kaif was glittering as she attended Deepika Padukone and Ranveer Singh's wedding reception and one simply couldn't take their eyes off her.

 Arjun Kapoor & Malaika Arora

-The talk of the town and alleged love-birds Arjun Kapoor and Malaika Arora attended the reception as well and who knows, in a matter of few months, they too might throw a wedding reception soon!
+The talk of the town and alleged lovebirds Arjun Kapoor and Malaika Arora attended the reception as well and who knows, in a matter of few months, they too might throw a wedding reception soon!

 Hrithik Roshan